Kidney Biopsy

 Samples from one kidney are sufficient to diagnose the cause for the patient’s kidney problems.
 Biopsy will be done preferably on the left side as it is easier to approach; if biopsy cannot be done on the left kidney, it will be done on the right side.

-The most common post-biopsy complication is passing blood in the urine (hematuria).
-To minimize this complication, a) Tests are done to make sure that the patient has normal clotting status. b) The doctor checks the patient’s medication list and advises to stop medications (other than Aspirin) that interfere with clotting process; such medications are stopped 5 days prior to the procedure; depending on the need for these medications, the doctor starts the patient on alternative short-acting anticlotting medications. c) Blood pressure is brought under control before a kidney biopsy is performed in patients having uncontrolled hypertension. d) Two or three sessions of hemodialysis are done before a kidney biopsy if the patient is having advanced kidney failure.
+b) The doctor checks the patient’s medication list and advises to stop medications (other than Aspirin) that interfere with clotting process; such medications are stopped 5 days prior to the procedure; depending on the need for these medications, the doctor starts the patient on alternative short-acting anticlotting medications.

 No, the patient requires admission for the procedure at around 7.30 am on the day fixed for kidney biopsy (if not admitted earlier for management of uncontrolled hypertension or advanced kidney failure).
 There is no specific instruction for that day morning: the patient can have the bath, breakfast (preferably light) and scheduled medications as before.
 A small cannula will be inserted into a vein of the hand soon after admission.